-Echocardiography is recommended as a primary tool for evaluating patients for target-organ abnormalities by assessing the presence or absence of LVH.
-Left ventricular mass is determined from standard echocardiographic measurements of the left ventricular end-diastolic dimension, the intraventricular septal thickness, and the thickness of the left ventricular posterior wall and can be calculated as: left ventricle mass (g) = 0.80 [1.04(intraventricular septal thickness + left ventricular end-diastolic dimension + left ventricular posterior wall thickness)3 - (left ventricular end-diastolic dimension) 3] + 0.6 (with echocardiographic measurements in centimeters).
-From these measures, the left ventricular mass can be calculated by using the equation of Devereux et al70 when measurements are made according to the criteria of the American Society of Echocardiography.71
+Echocardiography is recommended as a primary tool for evaluating patients for targetorgan abnormalities by assessing the presence or absence of LVH.
+Left ventricular mass is determined from standard echocardiographic measurements of the left ventricular end-diastolic dimension (LVED), the intraventricular septal thickness (IVS), and the thickness of the left ventricular posterior wall (LVPW) and can be calculated as: LV Mass (g) = 0.80 [1.04] $(IVS + LVED + LVPW)^3 - (LVED)^3] + 0.6$ (with echocardiographic measurements in centimeters).
+From these measures, the left ventricular mass can be calculated by using the equation of Devereux et al.70 when measurements are made according to the criteria of the American Society of Echocardiography.71

 Heart size is closely associated with body size.72 Left ventricular mass index is calculated to standardize measurements of left ventricular mass.
-Several methods for indexing left ventricular mass have been reported, but it is recommended that height (m^{2.7}) be used to index left ventricular mass as described by de Simone et al.73 This method accounts for close to the equivalent of the effect of lean body mass and excludes the effect of obesity and BP elevation on left ventricular mass.
+Several methods for indexing left ventricular mass have been reported, but it is recommended that height

+(m^{2,7}) be used to index left ventricular mass, as described by de Simone et al.73 This method accounts for close to the equivalent of the effect of lean body mass and excludes the effect of obesity and BP elevation on left ventricular mass.
 Some echo laboratories use height as the indexing variable.
-This calculation is also acceptable and is somewhat easier to use, because fewer calculations are needed.
+This calculation is also acceptable and is somewhat easier to use, as fewer calculations are needed.

 Children and adolescents with established hypertension should have an echocardiogram to determine if LVH is present.
-A conservative cutpoint that determines the presence of LVH is 51 g/m^{2.7}.
-This cutpoint is >99th percentile for children and adolescents and is associated with increased morbidity in adults with hypertension.73 Other references exist for normal children,74 but unlike adults, outcome-based standards for left ventricular mass index are not available for children.
-In interpreting the left ventricular mass index, it should be remembered that some factors such as obesity and hypertension have pathologic effects on the heart, whereas others (such as physical activity, particularly in highly conditioned athletes) may be adaptive.
+A conservative cutpoint that determines the presence of LVH is $51 \text{ g/m}^{2.7}$.
+This cutpoint is above the 99th percentile for children and adolescents and is associated with increased morbidity in adults with hypertension.73 Other references exist for normal children,74 but, unlike adults, outcome-based standards for left ventricular mass index are not available for children.
+In interpreting the left ventricular mass index, it should be remembered that some factors, such as obesity and hypertension, have pathologic effects on the heart, whereas others-such as physical activity, particularly in highly conditioned athletes-may be adaptive.

-Ascertainment of left ventricular mass index is very helpful in clinical decision-making.
+Ascertainment of left ventricular mass index is very helpful in clinical decisionmaking.
 The presence of LVH can be an indication for initiating or intensifying pharmacologic therapy to lower BP.
 For patients who have LVH, the echocardiographic determination of left ventricular mass index should be repeated periodically.

 At the present time, additional testing for other target-organ abnormalities (such as determination of carotid intimal-medial thickness and evaluation of urine for microalbuminuria) is not recommended for routine clinical use.
-Additional research will be needed to evaluate the clinical utility of these tests.
+Further research will be needed to evaluate the clinical utility of these tests.